Serving all people by providing personalized health and wellness through exemplary care, education and research.

 This test poses no risk.

-Certain prescription and OTC drugs, such as pseudoephedrine or a Vicks inhaler, may also give a positive test result.
+Certain prescription and OTC medicines may also give a positive test result.
+These include pseudoephedrine and certain antidepressants.
 Tell your provider if you are taking or using anything that could affect your results.

 One disadvantage to urine drug tests is that people have found ways to cheat the test.
 So their test shows a negative result that should be positive because of drug use.
 Another disadvantage is that surveillance to prevent cheating is intrusive.
-Some testers insist on being present while people provide a urine sample, which can be embarrassing.
+Some testers insist on being present while people provide a urine sample.
+This can be embarrassing.

 You don't have to prepare for this test.